NAVIGATION

 Design Inspiration For Hobbit Houses

 There is an endless number of ways you can design your hobbit house.
-Some hobbit homes are completely built into the side of the earth, while some houses protrude a little bit outside of the ground.
+Some hobbit homes are completely built into the side of the earth, while other houses protrude a little bit outside of the ground.

 Interior Hobbit House Examples

-hobbit house living roomIt’s important to include interior décor that correlates naturally with the curvature of your hobbit home.
+It’s important to include interior décor that correlates naturally with the curvature of your hobbit house build.
 This might look like including a curved sofa, fireplace, or bed.
-In general, rounded furniture and fixtures will fit well into the nooks and crannies of your home, but also suit the unique design.
+In general, rounded furniture and fixtures will not only fit well into the nooks and crannies of your home, but also suit the unique design.
 Some people like to integrate quaint or fanciful elements in the house like a book nook, stained glass windows, or ornately carved furniture.

 My favorite hobbit house interiors are the ones that go the extra mile and put the Shire to shame.
 Don’t just settle for the ordinary with a hobbit home, make your hobbit house as magical and Middle-Earth-esque as you want.